awslabs/ec2-spot-workshops/content/rendering-with-batch/cleanup.md

 To learn more about these APIs, see [update-job-queue CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/batch/update-job-queue.html) and [update-compute-environment CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/batch/update-compute-environment.html).

 {{% notice info %}}
 The previous operation may take up to 2 minutes.
-Job queues and compute environments cannot be deleted while being modified, so running the commands below while the compute environments and job queue are being disabled might result in an error with the message "resource is being modified"
+Job queues and compute environments cannot be deleted while being modified, so running the commands below while the compute environments and job queue are being disabled might result in an error with the message "resource is being modified".
 {{% /notice %}}

 To delete the components: